../ | ||

 Cross-toolchain packages built for Debian Linux (x86-64 and ARM64) development host computers are available at either:

-http://repo.munts.com/debian12 (Debian package repository)x86-64 RPM packages containing the exact same binaries and known to work on Fedora 40 and RHEL 9.1 and its derivatives are available at:
+http://repo.munts.com/debian12 (Debian package repository)x86-64 RPM packages containing the exact same binaries, and known to work on Fedora 40 and RHEL 9.1 and its derivatives, are available at:

-With the dotnet extension installed, MuntsOS can run architecture independent .Net programs produced by dotnet build, dotnet publish, dotnet pack or the equivalent actions in Microsoft Visual Studio.
-Many if not most of the library packages published on Nuget can be used.
-In particular, the NuGet library package libsimpleio provides libsimpleio.dll, .Net Standard 2.0 library assembly that binds to the Linux shared library libsimpleio.so that is an integral part of MuntsOS.
-See Application Note #8 for a complete example using C# to flash an LED.
-See also the API specification for libsimpleio.dll.
+With the dotnet runtime extension installed, MuntsOS can run architecture independent .Net programs produced by dotnet build, dotnet publish, dotnet pack or the equivalent actions in Microsoft Visual Studio.
+Many if not most of the library packages published on NuGet can be used in such programs.

 The source code for MuntsOS is available at: